-A few days after Sherrie drove Mocha home in the van, we were able to get Como Se into the pen.
+A few days after Sherri drove Mocha home in the van, we were able to get Como Se into the pen.
 Yay!!
-So I called Sherrie back, and she came over, shears in hand.
-Eddie of the awesome accent and fabulous smile uses electric shears, but Sherrie likes to clip llamas by hand.
+So I called Sherri back, and she came over, shears in hand.
+Eddie of the awesome accent and fabulous smile uses electric shears, but Sherri likes to clip llamas by hand.
 Hand shears are less noisy and have the advantage of not bothering the llamas so much, but their downside is that it takes much longer to share a recalitrant llama… and Como Se was recalcitrant to da max!

 Here is Como Se before shearing.
 His fleece is so heavy and so matted that the wool isn’t worth saving, and there’s no way he’s gonna get a show cut.

 Como Se is very, very unhappy.
 He doesn’t like getting sheared at all.
 See how he’s pulling against the halter?

 Como Se is a llama who has a very heavy coat, and two years of growth makes for a tough job for Sherri; but she’s really making progress.

 Como Se is getting more used to it, but still not liking the whole procedure.
 The idea here is to just get him shorn, not to make him look pretty.

 He keeps moving around, which makes Sherri’s job really difficult.
 But she’s doing it!

 It was a really hot day, and I know Como Se will feel a lot better without all his heavy coat.

 All pau!
 Como Se goes running out, and Paul, the sheep who thinks he’s a llama, is glad to get his buddy back, even though he has to make sure it’s still him!
 Puakea, the guardian dog, is also checking him out.